graetz23/sharpWave/README.md

 ## ChangeLog

 ### 20200320
-- grouping all Coiflet wavelets in file: Coiflet.cs
+- grouping all Coiflet wavelets in file: Coiflet.cs,
-- grouping all Daubechies wavelets in file: Daubechies.cs
+- grouping all Daubechies wavelets in file: Daubechies.cs,
-- grouping all Legendre wavelets in file: Legendre.cs
+- grouping all Legendre wavelets in file: Legendre.cs,
-- grouping all CDF wavelets in file: CDF.cs
+- grouping all CDF wavelets in file: CDF.cs,
+- added the _Symlet 3_ wavelet,
+- added the _Symlet 4_ wavelet,
+- added the _Symlet 5_ wavelet,
+- added the _Symlet 6_ wavelet,
+- added the _Symlet 7_ wavelet,
+- added the _Symlet 8_ wavelet,
+- added the _Symlet 9_ wavelet,
+- added the _Symlet 10_ wavelet,
+- added the _Symlet 11_ wavelet,
+- added the _Symlet 12_ wavelet.

 ### 20200319
 - added the _Daubechies 3_ wavelet,